Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

         nameserver fd00:AAAA:BBBB:CCCC::1
     }
 }
 ```
+*Substitute with your actual ULA created above (from hostname.ix0).*

+This configures `rad`  to advertise both the *prefix* and *address* to your LAN:  (IPv6)
+- Clients will receive both the DNS address (fd00:AAAA:BBBB:CCCC::1) and the prefix (fd00:AAAA:BBBB:CCCC::/64).
+- They will autoconfigure ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves using SLAAC.
+- *They then use those ULA source addresses to query DNS* at your router’s ULA (fd00:AAAA:BBBB:CCCC::1).

 *Wait until `dhcp6leased` has received the delegated prefix and `slaacd` has assigned it, (you can check with `ifconfig ix0`), then, enable and start `rad`.
 This ensures Router Advertisements carry the correct prefix and DNS information.*

 We've essentially created a ULA subnet (fd00:AAAA:BBBB:CCCC::/64) on the LAN for the specific purpose of stable internal DNS service, (despite our upstream GUA prefix being dynamic and subject to change), and configured `unbound` to listen on the ULA address fd00:AAA:BBBB:CCCC::1

-This concept was strange to me at first, since coming from the frugality of IPv4, it seemed excessive to create 18 quintillion addresses simply for my little network's DNS.
+This concept was strange to me at first, since, coming from the frugality of IPv4, it seemed excessive to create 18 quintillion addresses simply for my little network's DNS.

-But IPv6 encourages this for:
+But, IPv6 actually encourages this for:

-Stability: Your ULA doesn’t change like your Verizon-assigned GUA.
+- Stability: Your ULA doesn’t change like your Verizon-assigned GUA.
 This makes it a perfect anchor for DNS, which needs consistency.

-Privacy: ULAs aren't routable on the public Internet, so there's no exposure.
+- Privacy: ULAs aren't routable on the public Internet, so there's no exposure.

-Simplicity: You avoid having to dynamically reconfigure Unbound or clients whenever your GUA changes.
+- Simplicity: You avoid having to dynamically reconfigure Unbound or clients whenever your GUA changes.

-Reachability: Clients can always find Unbound at fd00:AAAA:BBBB:CCCC::1, even if your global prefix changes.
+- Reachability: Clients can always find Unbound at fd00:AAAA:BBBB:CCCC::1, even if your global prefix changes.

 ## 8. Enable and start `rad`